BlueDot-global/bluedot-support/Example Templates/Power BI/Infectious Disease Risk by Location/README.md

 _Screenshot 2: Location Profile_

-To see additional intelligence for a specific disease, select the disease from the **Disease Overview** table and click `View Disease Activity`.
+To see additional intelligence for a specific disease and the sources associated with the reports, select the disease from the **Disease Overview** table and click `View Disease Activity`.
 Alternatively, diseases can be selected by right clicking the disease, and selecting `Drill Through > Disease Activity`.

 ### Disease Activity page